Cityblock Health raises $192m in Series C extension funding round

 TAGS

-Cityblock Health, a US-based healthcare provider that caters to Medicaid and lower-income Medicare beneficiaries, has raised $192 million in a Series C extension funding round.
+Cityblock Health, a US-based healthcare provider that caters to and lower-income Medicare beneficiaries, has raised $192 million in a Series C extension funding round.

 Scott Shleifer of Tiger Global said: “As one of the only value-based, comprehensive providers solving specifically for the Medicaid population, Cityblock is tackling a much needed and very ignored problem.